National Research Programme on Environmental and Occupational Health (PNR EST)

 - ADEME (French Environment and Energy Management Agency),

-- ITMO Cancer (multi-agency thematic institute for cancer) in the framework of the 2009-2013 Cancer Plan,
+- ITMO Cancer of Aviesan (multi-agency thematic institute for cancer) in the framework of the 2009-2013 Cancer Plan,

 - the Ministry of Agriculture under the Ecophyto Plan (in cooperation with ONEMA, the French National Agency for Water and Aquatic Environments) and the Ecoantibio Plan.